marsbroshok/mlops-labs/lab-14-tfx-caip-e2e/README.md

 ## Lab Exercises
-### Exercise 1  - Pipeline DSL walk-through
+### Exercise 1  - Understanding the pipeline's DSL.

-Follow the instructor who will walk you through the pipeline DSL.
+Follow the instructor who will walk you through the pipeline's DSL.

 As described by the instructor, the pipeline in this lab uses a custom docker image that is a derivative of a base `tensorflow/tfx:0.15.0` image from [Docker Hub](https://hub.docker.com/r/tensorflow/tfx).
 The base `tfx` image includes TFX v0.15 and TensorFlow v2.0.
 The custom image modifies the base image by downgrading TensorFlow to v1.15 and adding the Python module `transform_train.py` with the data transformation and training code used by the pipeline's `Transform` and `Train` components.